davecgh/go-spew/README.md

 open source or commercial projects.

-If you're interested in reading about how this package came to life and some of the challenges involved in provide a deep pretty printer, there is a blog post about it [here](https://blog.cyphertite.com/go-spew-a-journey-into-dumping-go-data-structures/).
+If you're interested in reading about how this package came to life and some of the challenges involved in providing a deep pretty printer, there is a blog post about it [here](https://blog.cyphertite.com/go-spew-a-journey-into-dumping-go-data-structures/).